prasangeet/Pathfinding/README.md

-## 🚆 Train Routes Optimization Project Plan
+## 🗺️ Shortest Path Finding Project Plan

 ### **1️⃣ Problem Statement**
-Managing and optimizing train routes is a complex task that requires analyzing multiple routes to determine the most efficient path.
-Traditional route-finding methods may not account for dynamic conditions or offer the best performance for large datasets.
-The lack of an optimized system can lead to inefficient travel paths, longer travel times, and increased operational costs.
+Finding the most efficient path between two points on a map is a common requirement for navigation systems like Google Maps.
+Traditional routing algorithms can struggle with performance and accuracy on large datasets or complex networks, leading to inefficient routes and longer travel times.

 ### **2️⃣ Objective**
-The objective of this project is to develop an efficient train route optimization platform that uses **Dijkstra’s algorithm** to find the most valid and shortest routes between train stations.
+The objective of this project is to develop an efficient shortest path finding platform that uses **Dijkstra’s algorithm** to compute the most valid and shortest routes between any two points on a map.
 The system will leverage **C++** for fast algorithm execution, **Django** for backend management, **PostgreSQL** for data storage, and **Next.js** for an interactive frontend.
 The platform will visualize routes using **OpenStreetMap** vector tiles.

 ---